-- Cut the butter into the dry ingredients.
+- Get the butter from the refrigerator and cut it into the dry ingredients.
 Stop when your butter is about the size of large peas.
-(A pastry cutter or food processor is recommended to avoid overworking the butter.)
+A pastry cutter or food processor is recommended to avoid overworking the butter.

 - Divide the dry mix in half.

-- To one half of the dry mix, slowly add ice cold water, one tablespoon at a time.
-Gently mix until it combines into a ball and cleans the sides of the bowl.
+- To one half of the dry mix, slowly add cold water, one tablespoon at a time and gently mix until it combines into a ball and cleans the sides of the bowl.

 Roll the Pie Crust